nu-tech-ethics/summer2024/pages/syllabus.md

 ### Accessibility
 > Northwestern University is committed to providing the most accessible learning environment as possible for students with disabilities.
 Should you anticipate or experience disability-related barriers in the academic setting, please contact AccessibleNU to move forward with the university’s established accommodation process (e: accessiblenu@northwestern.edu; p: 847-467-5530).
 If you already have established accommodations with AccessibleNU, please let me know as soon as possible, preferably within the first two weeks of the term, so we can work together to implement your disability accommodations.
 Disability information, including academic accommodations, is confidential under the Family Educational Rights and Privacy Act.

-### COVID-19 Testing Compliance
-> To protect the health of our community, Northwestern University requires unvaccinated students who are in on-campus programs to be tested for COVID-19 twice per week.
->
-> Students who fail to comply with current or future COVID-19 testing protocols will be referred to the Office of Community standards to face disciplinary action, including escalation up to restriction from campus and suspension.

 ### Prohibition of Recording of Class Sessions by Students
 In this class, we will **NOT** be recording classes.
 Note from the Provost's office: